 The WGC shall participate in the Factom Community Testnet Working Group Coordination Forum (“Working Group Coordination Forum”).
 Where the activities of a Working Group may affect the operation of other Working Groups, the Chairman of that Group is obliged to coordinate those activities with the relevant Chairmen of the relevant Working Groups.

-In the event that as Chairman resigns their position, Working Group Members may appoint a new Chairman.
+In the event that a Chairman resigns their position, Working Group Members, in coordination with the TA, may appoint a new Chairman.
 Where Members cannot agree on a new Chairman, the Testnet Admin will make the appointment from the list of prospective volunteers.

 Working Group Members or the TA may replace their Working Group Chairman where there is broad community consent.